 We designed Galleri to detect cancer early.
 If cancer is detected early, it is more amenable to curative treatment.
 Galleri works by detecting DNA fragments shed into the bloodstream by tumor cells.
 In cancerous cells, methylation, a natural biological process that determines which sections of DNA to turn on or off and that drives tissue differentiation, becomes abnormal.
 As a result, DNA from cancer has specific methylation patterns that can be used to both identify a general cancer signal and localize that signal to a specific organ or tissue type.
 In our CCGA study, Galleri identified a shared cancer signal across more than 50 types of cancer, often at an early stage.
 If a cancer signal is detected, Galleri can accurately predict the tissue type or organ associated with the cancer signal (the cancer signal origin).
 In our PATHFINDER study, Galleri correctly predicted the first or second cancer signal origins in 22 of 25 participants with a cancer diagnosis following a cancer signal detected (positive) test result (i.e., participants with true positive test results), demonstrating a high cancer signal origin prediction accuracy of 88%.
-Test results are then used by healthcare providers to guide follow-up diagnostic testing.
+For additional information, see "Business-Our Products: Galleri and Beyond" and "-Our Clinical Studies."
+Galleri's screening test results can be used by healthcare providers to guide required follow-up diagnostic testing for a diagnosis of cancer.